Get a peer review of your building's structure cost with NO risk. Click here to get started

 Confronting Coastal Challenges

-Key adjustments included:
+Key design elements included:

 Community Investment at Scale

 With 132 new homes, including a mix of rental apartments and condominiums, the project expands housing diversity in Hull.
 Ground-floor retail and restaurant space will draw residents and visitors year-round, creating a placemaking anchor strengthening both daily life and Hull’s seasonal economy.
+180 on-site parking spaces will be available to residents.

 What’s Next